-SAN FRANCISCO-- The Pac-12 Conference will be well represented in the 2015 NCAA Men’s Golf Championships as eight teams and two individuals will compete in one of six 54-hole regional tournaments, which will be conducted May 14-16.
+SAN FRANCISCO-- The Pac-12 Conference will be well represented in the 2016 NCAA Men’s Golf Championships as eight teams will compete in one of six 54-hole regional tournaments, which will be conducted May 16-18.

-The low five teams and the low individual not on those teams from each regional will advance to the finals, which will be held May 29-June 3, at the The Concession Golf Club in Bradenton, Fla.
-(University of South Florida, host).
+The low five teams and the low individual not on those teams from each regional will advance to the finals, which will be held May 27-June 1, at The Eugene Country Club in Eugene, Ore.
+(University of Oregon, host).

 The Pac-12 Conference has claimed 14 NCAA team titles and produced 17 NCAA individual champions.
 Since 2003, the Pac-12 has netted three team champions (2004 - California; 2007 - Stanford; 2008 - UCLA) and six individual champions (2003 - Alejandro Canizares, ASU; 2005 - James Lepp, WASH; 2007 - Jamie Lovemark, USC; 2008 - Kevin Chappell, UCLA; 2013 - Max Homa, CAL; 2014 – Cameron Wilson, STAN).

 All 30 teams and six individuals advancing from regional play will complete 54 holes of stroke play.
 Following 54 holes of competition, an individual champion will be declared along with finishers 2-15.
 The top eight teams after 54 holes of play will be placed into a bracket with the number one seed playing the number eight seed, the number two seed versus the number seven seed, the number three seed versus the number six seed, and the number four seed versus the number five seed competing in match play.
 A total of five points will be available with one point being awarded for each individual match.
 Winning teams will advance to the semifinals and subsequently the finals.
 The first team to win three points within a match will advance, or in the case of the final match be declared the national champion.